MICHELLE: Hey, MJ! What did 0 say to 8?

 Anyways, I hope your second read served you better!

-MELINDA: It most certainly did, and I know you’ll be happy to hear it!
+MJ: It most certainly did, and I know you’ll be happy to hear it!

 I also spent some time this week with the new Skip Beat! omnibus.
 It’s a series I’ve been interested in for a while, but the idea of trying to collect it from the beginning so many volumes in just seemed too daunting.
 Obviously, these new editions are a great opportunity for readers like me to start from scratch.
 And honestly, I think it was a far more compelling read for me in a three-volume chunk than it ever could have been otherwise.